-CUSOM ACE, under the directorship of the two Assistant Deans for Academic Success and the support of an Executive Assistant, is responsible for the overall success of CUSOM MSBS students.
-CUSOM ACE manages academic support programs and learning services including, but not limited to peer-tutor program, study skill development workshops, behavioral counseling, individual academic coaching, faculty advising support, and an on-line student forum.
-The CUSOM ACE Blackboard community provides additional platforms for disseminating information as well as promoting collaborative academic interactions.
+CUSOM ACE, under the directorship of the two Assistant Deans for Academic Success and the support of an Administrative Assistant, is responsible for the overall success of CUSOM MSBS students.
+CUSOM ACE manages academic support programs and learning services including, but not limited to peer-tutoring program, study skill development workshops, behavioral counseling, individual academic coaching, faculty advising support, and an on-line student forum.
+CUSOM ACE also hosts a collection of learning resources accessible to the CUSOM community through its computers and library.
+The CUSOM ACE Blackboard community and Facebook group pages provide additional platforms for disseminating information as well as promoting collaborative academic interactions.